farcasterxyz/protocol/README.md

 Farcaster is intended to be a long-lived protocol and built on the idea of [stability without stagnation](https://doc.rust-lang.org/1.30.0/book/second-edition/appendix-07-nightly-rust.html).
 Upgrades are designed to be regular and painless, bringing continual improvements for users and developers.
 Users are expected to be on the latest release soon after it comes out.

-The versioning system reflects this and notably does not folow semantic versioning.
+The versioning system reflects this and notably does not follow semantic versioning.
 Instead, the version number will be initialized to `2.0.0` and planned releases increment the minor version while unplanned releases increment the patch version.
-So a successful first release would bump the verison to `2.1.0` while a hotfix released right after would bump it to `2.1.1` and the next planned release would bump it to `2.2.0`.
+So a successful first release would bump the version to `2.1.0` while a hotfix released right after would bump it to `2.1.1` and the next planned release would bump it to `2.2.0`.

 ## 6.1 Hub Releases